sreeharims98/Lets-talk/client/README.md

 - Build project in development : `npm run build:dev`

+- To make an android app : goto env > .env and copy that to config (Because android app cannot read .env files it has to be hard coded)

-- Build project in production : `npm run build:prod`
+- Build project in production : `npm run build:android:prod`

+- Rename dist folder to build

-- Add android gradle folder : `npx cap add android`
+- Add android gradle folder : `npm run build:android:gradle`